In this age of search, it’s not enough to know what ranking signals may-or-may-not be at play.

 - Unreliable because it’s impossible to consistently get all the available content/data from these platforms.

-To be balanced, I do need to reference a Hootsuite study from a couple months ago that found a correlation.
+To be balanced, I do need to reference a Hootsuite study from 2018 that found a correlation.
 This study was limited to Twitter and 90 pages of content divided into three groups:

 - No promotion: The control group.
 No organic tweets or paid promotion for 30 articles.